14ivanperez/Time-Series-Forecasting/README.md

 ## Introduction

-I used data of an ETF to to build a model to predict its futures prices.
+In this work, I have built a model to predict its futures prices.
 Used ADF tests, decomposition, search for best parameters, ARIMA

 ## Required libraries